-Using a multi-currency account like the Wise account, (formerly TransferWise) allows you to hold funds and make payments in multiple currencies without the need to open multiple bank accounts overseas.
+Using a multi-currency account like the Wise account, (formerly TransferWise) or Revolut allows you to hold funds and make payments in multiple currencies without the need to open multiple bank accounts overseas.
 It’s basically an online bank account giving you the ability to receive local currencies and have a “local” presence in countries like US, UK, Eurozone, Canada and Australia - which means better exchange rates, faster transactions and generally more convenience.

 The key advantages of using an account such as The Wise Account are:

 - Wise is a regulated, reputable, and reliable money transfer and currency exchange provider.